cole-k/cc-lemma/README.md

 This should only take a few minutes at most because we set the timeout to 2s.

-Use the following command to now run for cvc4 and hipspec and generate a plot for all three (we don't include TheSy because the results are not competitive enough to put in the effort to build and parse its outputs).
+Use the following command to now run for CVC4 and HipSpec and generate a plot for all three (we don't include TheSy because the results are not competitive enough to put in the effort to build and parse its outputs).